StrongMind/cohort_template/README.md

-# Session 2

-## Answering the tests from the last session
+## Answering the tests

-In the last session, we created set up a project and created a few failing tests.
+In the last section, we set up a project and created a few failing tests.
 In this session, we're first going to answer those tests and set up a few pieces of functionality.

 ### Set up models

-If you recall in the last session, our model looked like the following:
+Our model looked like the following:

 ```mermaid
 erDiagram